GistNoesis/Wisteria/README.md

 You will learn to generate synthetic datasets, train the models, export them for use inside a browser.

+## What's new :
+- We added a transformer architecture, both in python and javascript.
+You can see the transformer.py example to see how to train on text, or musictranscriptor.py to see how to train for transcription.
+- We added the validation code to check visually the results of the learning in python.
+- We added code to check the whether or not a sound font can generate a note of specific height, which will allow us to generate more instruments soon.

 ## Requirements :
 - Ubuntu (other OS will need some adaptation)